PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 post-Transpose removal, and pruning share one differential index and `LayoutState`; the legacy helper remains a compatibility wrapper.

+Strict canonical NHWC→NCHW Transpose→unary-chain→inverse Transpose passthrough
+is mechanically owned by the same family.
+Only linear layout-agnostic unary chains are eligible; public intermediate outputs and pre-Transpose fan-out are rejected, while final dtype/quantization/shape metadata is preserved.
+The 157-line implementation moved with an identical AST and all six production positions still use the compatibility wrapper in their original order.

 General consecutive Reshape passthrough cleanup is also owned by `passes/graph_cleanup.py`.
 It covers metadata-identical no-op Reshapes, fan-out-safe bypass of a second Reshape, and strict single-user chain collapse,